 In 2006, Samsonite moved its headquarters to Massachusetts after a change of ownership.

-In 2007, Dick's Sporting Goods Park, an 18,000-seat soccer-specific stadium, opened for the MLS season in the Denver suburb of Commerce City for the Colorado Rapids.
+Dick's Sporting Goods Park, home of the Colorado Rapids, opened for the 2007 MLS season in the Denver suburb of Commerce City.

-In 2007, the Colorado Rockies advanced to the playoffs as a wild-card entrant, won the NL Championship Series, and brought the World Series to Denver for the first time.
+In 2007, the Colorado Rockies advanced to the playoffs, won the NL Championship Series, and brought the World Series to Denver for the first time but were swept in four games by the Boston Red Sox.

-In the fourth quarter of 2007, Denver required the mayor to appoint a review panel to monitor compliance with the 2005 marijuana ordinance.
+In the fourth quarter of 2007, Denver passed an initiative requiring the mayor to appoint an 11-member review panel to monitor the city's compliance with the 2005 ordinance that legalized marijuana possession.

-In February 2009, the E. W. Scripps Company closed the Rocky Mountain News newspaper.
+In February 2009, the E. W. Scripps Company closed the Rocky Mountain News.

-On March 29, 2009, the Ski Train, operated on the former Denver & Rio Grande Western Railroad, made its final run to Winter Park.
+On March 29, 2009, the Ski Train, which took passengers between Denver and the Winter Park Ski Resort, made its final run to Winter Park.

-Denver had one of the top 10 costliest hailstorms in U.S. history on July 20, 2009.
+On July 20, 2009, Denver experienced one of the costliest hailstorms in U.S. history.

-According to the 2009-2010 rankings from Nielsen Media Research, Denver is the 16th-largest market in the country for television.
+According to the 2009–2010 rankings from Nielsen Media Research, Denver was the 16th-largest market in the country for television.

-As of August 2010, Plutonium contamination was still present outside the former Rocky Flats Plant site, presenting risks to building the envisioned Jefferson Parkway.
+As of August 2010, plutonium contamination was still present outside the former Rocky Flats Plant site.

-According to the 2009-2010 rankings from Nielsen Media Research, Denver is the 16th-largest market in the country for television.
+According to the 2009–2010 rankings from Nielsen Media Research, Denver was the 16th-largest market in the country for television.

 From 2010 onward, the Downtown region has seen increased real estate investment with the construction of several new skyscrapers and major development around Denver Union Station.